plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 The remaining sections build upon one another:

-1. [Before Building the UI](#before-building-the-ui) establishes the shared security, markup, validation-state, and Error Message support.
+1. [Before Building the UI](#before-building-the-ui) establishes the browser and security requirements that apply before validation UI is introduced.
+2. [Plan the Jivs SimpleDom UI](#plan-the-jivs-simpledom-ui) establishes the CSS and markup conventions used by the supplied implementation.
+3. [Prepare Jivs Validation for Presentation](#prepare-jivs-validation-for-presentation) explains the validation state received from Jivs, generates Error Messages, and delivers validation changes to the UI.
-2. [Build the Field Validation UI](#build-the-field-validation-ui) connects field validation state to editors, labels, and Field Error Displays.
+4. [Build the Field Validation UI](#build-the-field-validation-ui) connects field validation to editors, labels, and Field Error Displays and initializes Required Indicators.
-3. [Build the Form Validation UI](#build-the-form-validation-ui) connects form validation state to the Validation Summary and Submit control.
+5. [Build the Form Validation UI](#build-the-form-validation-ui) connects form validation to Validation Summaries and Submit / Save Controls.

-4. [Accessible Validation Presentation](#accessible-validation-presentation) adds the accessibility behavior required by the presentations being used.
-5. [Putting It Together](#putting-it-together) shows how the completed pieces work together.
+Accessible validation behavior is covered separately in [Accessible Client Validation UI](Accessible_Client_Validation_UI.md).

 ## Quick Start